dnedry2/cpp-plugins/README.md

 # cpp-plugins
-Simple cpp plugin interface and loader
+Experementing with building a cpp plugin system